front-end-intermediate/session-11/readme.md

 ## Subscribing to Updates

-We already have this script:
+We already have this script in dom.js:

 ```js
 store.subscribe(() => {